SilvyPao04/SilvyPao04/README.md

 ## 🌟 Code Adventures with Silvia 🌟

 👋 Hello!
 I'm Silvia, dedicated to understanding and satisfying the needs of customers and users.
 I have transitioned into the world of web development and programming, where my passion for creating exceptional experiences has merged with my curiosity for technology.
-Currently, I'm learning HTML, CSS, JavaScript, and Python.
+Currently, I'm learning HTML, CSS, JavaScript, SQL, and Python.

 💻 My coding experience includes HTML for structure, CSS for design, JavaScript for interactivity, and Python for programming logic.
 I'm committed to continuous learning and growth in this fascinating field.